 "You're not getting in the way in a factory, but you're still very much part of it,” Lexi says.

 There’s plenty of the finished product to keep people busy: 12 taps offer up a spectrum of options, whether you're feeling like a New World lager, a sessionable stout, a hazy and juicy pale, or an IPA that flows from Tony’s taste for dankness.
+If you want an idea of the beer quality, they won medals two years running at the biggest beer competition on the planet, the World Beer Cup in the US, which is some achievement.

 There's also a full range of non-beer beverages available, with plenty of wines, cocktails and non-alcoholic drinks.
 This, alongside the tight but diverse food menu, shows how much the Bucketty’s team want to look after all kinds of people.